Safety consultation policy template

 Purpose & scope

-Why consultation is required and who is covered.
+Why consultation is required and which workers it covers.

 Health & safety representatives